Rozelle Interchange: Design

+Tunnel Enabling Works Design and Construction Deed, dated 24 November 2023 (Note: Created 2024:03:11, according to the file metadata.), on 1 September 2026.

 Capacity

 No provision has been made to increase the capacity on or after the Anzac Bridge to deal with extra traffic from the M8, M4 and Western Harbour Tunnel.
-In 2020, the NSW. government forecast an increase in bridge traffic of less than one percent, so additional traffic from the new tolled tunnels must be offset by an induced reduction in traffic from the existing surface-road.
+In 2020, the NSW government forecast an increase in bridge traffic of less than one percent, so additional traffic from the new tolled tunnels must be offset by an induced reduction in traffic from the existing surface-road.

 At the start of the project, in response to Local Council submissions raising the issue of local congestion and access, the NSW government promised that local congestion would be relieved:

 "The approved project would improve the efficiency of existing infrastructure allowing for congestion to be relieved at key intersections on the existing road network.
 This includes improving on intersection performance on the congested section of the road network around the revised design at the City West Link/The Crescent and Victoria Road/The Crescent intersections."